Skip to main content

 #define Z_CLEARANCE_MULTI_PROBE 1 // Z Clearance between multiple probes

-Display BD sensor values on the LCD screen
+Display BD Sensor Value on LCD Screen

-- For printers with status display (support gcode M117), such as LCD12864 or some uart screens, like ender3V2 ...
+• For printers with status display (supporting gcode M117), such as LCD12864 or some UART screens like the ender3V2 ...

 Calibration

-Note: Data value 1015 or > 1010 indicates that it is out of the sensor range.
-If the first 5 points (0~0.5mm) or more are within the range of 0 to 1000, and the increased value delta is >=10, it indicates that the calibration is successful.
-Just like the chart shown above.
+Note: A data value of 1015 or > 1010 indicates the sensor is out of range.
+If the first 5 points (0~0.5mm) or more have values in the range of 0 to 1000, and the increase delta is >= 10, the calibration is successful.
+Like the chart shown above.

 Testing and Printing